surftrips.co

 Frequently asked

-Platja de Sant Salvador is a mixed break suited for intermediate to advanced surfers.
+Platja de Sant Salvador is a mixed bottom, mixed reef and beach peaks, short to mid-length walls on s/se swell, break suited for intermediate through advanced surfers.

 Platja de Sant Salvador